Oral sex is a great way to pleasure your partner, and here’s some tips on how to do it well

 Tips For Giving Oral To Someone With A Penis

-Again, people like totally different things, but giving oral to a guy or person with a penis usually means stimulating the head and shaft of his penis.
+Again, people like totally different things, but giving oral to a guy or person with a penis usually means stimulating the head and shaft of their penis.
 The most sensitive area of the penis is usually the glans (or bellend), but again — different strokes for different folks.

-Positions: As long as both of you are comfortable, and you’re able to move your head, you could try oral with him standing, lying on his back, straddling your chest, or whatever else works.
+Positions: As long as both of you are comfortable, and you’re able to move your head, you could try oral with him standing, lying on their back, straddling your chest, or whatever else works.

-Penis action: Hold your mouth around his penis with just your lips touching the shaft, and move your head up and down its length.
-You can use your tongue to stimulate his shaft and head as well, but be careful of your teeth.
+Penis action: Hold your mouth around their penis with just your lips touching the shaft, and move your head up and down its length.
+You can use your tongue to stimulate their shaft and head as well, but be careful of your teeth.
 ‘Blowjob’ is a pretty misleading term – there’s very little blowing involved.
 ‘Sucking off’ is the same – experiment with gentle sucking, but you’re not a hoover.

 Get handsy: If your mouth gets dry you can take breaks, and use your hand to keep stimulating him.
 It’s a good idea to have lube available, because dry hands can quickly get sandpapery.
 And there’s lots of flavoured lubes out there too if you want to mix things up a bit.